purin-san/cinnamon-latte-setup/README.md

 ```bash
 echo "background_opacity 0.8" >> ~/.config/kitty/kitty.conf && killall -SIGUSR1 kitty
 ```
+> You might need to restart Kitty for the opacity setting to take effect

 ## Terminal color:

 Use the following code in kitty and use a Hex code for the color you want to use (in the code example the hex code = #28353b, which is a dark-cyan-gray color).